HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 In order to represent the SoA we needed a set of definitional FHIR resources to represent the planned activities and the relationships between them.
 The work to date has focused on a Workflow view of data management, and has leveraged the existing FHIR workflow patterns to achieve this.

 SoAs do not (a) stand alone - they are study specific, and (b) describe planned activities expected to be executed for each [Patient](http://hl7.org/fhir/Patient) recruited to the study.
-The two [Research--] resources have been used to associate SoA with the correct study and to recognise patients as being study participants:
+Two Research-oriented resources have been used to associate SoA with the correct study and to recognise patients as being study participants:
 * [ResearchStudy](http://hl7.org/fhir/ResearchStudy) - a representational artifact for a Research Study
 * [ResearchSubject](http://hl7.org/fhir/ResearchSubject) - an artifact used to link a Patient research to the ResearchStudy